Daily Insights

 Good Morning,

-Markets are stronger to start the week with corn up 4 and soybeans up 9.
+Markets are lower to start the day with corn down 4 and soybeans down 10.

 Have a Safe Day!